qdrant/landing_page/qdrant-landing/content/articles/exploration-api.md

 ## New Ways to Interact with Similarities

-Vector representations unlock new ways to interact with data.
+Having a vector representation of unstructured data unlocks new ways of interacting with it.
-For example, we can use them to measure semantic similarity between words, cluster words, or documents based on their meaning, perform sentiment analysis, or even generate new text.
+For example, it can be used to measure semantic similarity between words, to cluster words or documents based on their meaning, to find related images, or even to generate new text.
 However, these interactions can go beyond finding their nearest neighbors (kNN).

-There are several other techniques that vector representations beyond the traditional kNN search can leverage.
-These include dissimilarity search, diversity search, and recommendation.
+There are several other techniques that can be leveraged by vector representations beyond the traditional kNN search.
+These include dissimilarity search, diversity search, recommendations and discovery functions.

 ## Dissimilarity Search

-The Dissimilarity search is the most straightforward concept after the nearest search, which can’t be reproduced in a traditional full-text search.
+The Dissimilarity —or farthest— search  is the most straightforward concept after the nearest search, which can’t be reproduced in a traditional full-text search.
 It aims to find the most un-similar or distant documents across the collection.